AstraBert/diRAGnosis/REFERENCE.md

-# Evaluation Framework Reference
+# diRAGnosis reference

-This document provides a reference for the functions contained in the `evaluation.py` file.
+This document provides a reference for the functions contained in the `evaluation` module of the `diRAGnosis` package.
 These functions are used for generating question datasets, evaluating language learning models (LLMs), and evaluating retrieval performance.

 ## Functions